 All About My Unique SnoozeBox Teardrop

 - Anatomy of a Teardrop Trailer

-Gage has chronicled so many rallies and gathering, he doesn't even have space to show them all.
+Gage has chronicled so many rallies and gatherings with his Dalton, he doesn't even have space to show them all.
 Every single trailer that has attended one of these events is photographed.
 There are many wonderful pictures and one could spend a whole day just checking them out.
-Thanks Gage!!
+Thanks, Gage!

 - Official Spartan Trailer Site

 The Unique Kamp Master

 This is an incredible trailer, and if you get a chance to see one, make sure the owner gives you a tour.
 In 1953, plans for a trailer called the "Wild Goose" were published based on this trailer.
 I have the magazine and someday want Mr. Wonderful to make me one.
 I mean, you can't have too many teardrops.

 The back hatch lifts high enough to allow access through the screen door that folds down when not in use.

 Kenskill made quality teardrop trailers but branched out into "stand-up" in the late 1940s.
 The first trailer was basically a teardrop that you could stand up in, but the later trailers sometimes had the kitchen over the axle, the bed in the middle, and a sitting area in the back.

 This is an awesome trailer and even more awesome inside.
 She has a smaller one that is featured in the Halloween Trailer Decorations Lens.